-UNM ID # 14.
-Language and/or Skill Require ments: (this section to be completed by Faculty Graduate Director only) If your program requires a language and/ Signature of Faculty Graduate Director Credits used to fulfill requirements for any of be applied toward this degree. ther degree may not You are responsible for knowing all UNM graduate regulations and requirements, as well as those specific to your graduate program.
-You are encouraged to obtain a University Catalog and obtain copies of your program's particular graduate requirements.
-15. APPROVALS (Unit #1 - Primary ') 16.
-APPROVALS (Unit #2 - Dual/Certificate) Signature of Student Date Signature of Student Date Signature of Major Advisor Signature of Major Advisor Major Advisor (printed or typed name) Date Major Advisor (printed or typed name) Date Signature of Faculty Graduate Director or Graduate Unit Chair Date Signature of Faculty Graduate Director or Date Graduate Unit Chair Signature of Dean of Graduate Studies Date Signature of Dean of Graduate Studies Date Time limit for completion of de Entered: Degree: Major: Major Code:

-Plan I 🔄 Plan II 🗌
+14. Language and/or Skill R If your program requires a langua ection to be completed by Faculty Graduate Directo student met the requirement?
+Yes No n/a r only) a Signature of Faculty Graduate - Director redits used to fulfill requirements f applied toward this degree. or any other degree may n You are responsible for knowing all UNM gradua requirements, as well as those specific to your g You are encouraged to obtain a University Catalo of your program's particular graduate requireme raduate program. og and obtain copie 15.
+APPROVALS (Unit #1 - Primary) 16.
+APPROVALS (Unit #2 - Dua l/Certificate) Signature of Student Date Signature of Student Date Signature of Major Advisor Signature of Major Advisor Major Advisor (printed or typed name e) Date Major Advisor (printed or typed name) Date Signature of Faculty Graduate Direct Graduate Unit Chair tor or Date Signature of Faculty Graduate Director or Graduate Unit Chair Date Signature of Dean of Graduate Studi es Date Signature of Dean of Graduate Studies Date FOR GRADUATE STUD Time limit for completion Entered: Time limit for completion on of degree: Entered: Major Code: Time limit for completion on of degree: Time limit for completion on of degree: Major Code: Time limit for completion on of degree: Major Code: Time limit for completion on of degree: Major: Major Code: Time limit for completion on of degree: Major: Major Code: Time limit for completion on of degree: Major: Major Code: Time limit for completion on of degree: Major: ] Major Code: Time limit for completion Degree: Plan I Plan I Coursework Diss/Thesis 500 Min Prob Max Master's hrs on of degree: Major: ] Major Code: Time limit for completion Degree: Plan I Plan I Coursework [ Diss/Thesis [ 500 Min Prob Max Master's hrs [ Lang/Skill (1) on of degree: Major: Major Code: Time limit for completion Degree: Plan I Plan I Coursework [ Diss/Thesis [ 500 Min Prob Max Master's hrs [ Lang/Skill (1) GPS (3.0) on of degree: Major: Major Code: Courses:

-Coursework [ ] Required Cours ses:

-Diss/Thesis [ ]

-500 Min [ ]

-Prob Max [ ]

-Master's hrs [ ]

-Lang/Skill (1) (2) Transf / ND / Ext / UG

-GPS (3.0) Instr.
-(50 %) Time Limit Extension

-Post Masters 18 hrs after 24 @ UNM Doc / MFA Comp

-Processor Approv ved as presented this date